sclark007/kitchen-powervc/README.md

 ```

 Only disable SSL cert validation if you absolutely know what you are doing,
-but are stuck with an OpenStack deployment without valid SSL certs.
+but are stuck with an powervc deployment without valid SSL certs.

 ## Example